openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onFollow

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

 This filter triggers when specified accounts perform social relationship operations on the Hive blockchain, including following, unfollowing, muting, and blacklisting other accounts.
 The filter monitors custom JSON operations with the "follow" ID, which contain the social graph interaction data that powers Hive's decentralized social networking features.
 It tracks various relationship types through the `what` field in the operation, supporting actions like "blog" (follow), "mute", "blacklist", and their corresponding removal operations.
 These operations are fundamental to Hive's social layer, allowing users to build their feeds, manage unwanted content, and create curated social experiences.
 You can monitor multiple accounts simultaneously, making it perfect for building social analytics tools, relationship tracking dashboards, follower notification systems, or automated social interaction bots.
-The filter works with both live and past data modes, enabling real-time social monitoring and historical analysis of social graph evolution patterns.
 It's essential for applications that need to track social dynamics, build recommendation systems, or provide users with insights about their social network activity.

 ``` ts